 - Updates definitions, modernizes requirements, and clarifies flexibilities within the OAA nutrition programs.
 For example, the rule allows for continuation of innovations developed during the pandemic, such as providing carry-out meals through the congregate meals program, in certain circumstances.

 The release of the final rule is the culmination of many years of engagement with the national aging network.
 It also reflects input received through a request for information; a series of listening sessions, including consultations with tribes and other engagement with Native American grantees; and more than 750 comments received in response to the June 2023 Notice of Proposed Rule Making (NPRM) from a wide range of stakeholders including states, area agencies on aging, national aging organizations, and more.
 The thoughtful comments validated the overall direction of the proposed rule and provided information that ACL incorporated to further refine and strengthen the final rule.

 First passed in 1965 and last reauthorized on March 25, 2020, the OAA authorizes a wide range of programs and services, most of which focus on helping older adults age in place.
 These services include home-delivered and congregate meals, support for family caregivers, preventive health services, personal and home care services, transportation, legal assistance, elder abuse prevention, and so much more.
 In addition, the OAA provides ombudsman services for people who live in long-term care facilities.

-Through the aging services network, the OAA has helped older adults continue to work and volunteer, live independently and age with dignity, to the great benefit of all.
+Through the aging services network, the OAA helps older adults continue to work and volunteer, live independently and age with dignity, to the great benefit of all.
 Because of the OAA, neighborhoods and organizations across the country are able to continue to draw upon the wealth of knowledge that comes only with life experience.

 Through its Administration on Aging, ACL administers most of the provisions of the OAA.
-(The OAA Senior Community Services Employment Program is administered by the Department of Labor and is not covered by this proposed rule.)
+(The OAA Senior Community Services Employment Program is administered by the Department of Labor and is not covered by this final rule.)